-- 16. Unless Rule 146 applies, following completion of the investigation, Executive Counsel shall prepare and provide to the Respondent an Investigation Report which shall: - (a) state the scope of the investigation referred by the Board to Executive Counsel; - (b) summarise the nature of the evidence and documents obtained in the course of the investigation;

-- (c) specify those Relevant Requirements which the Respondent appears to have breached; and - (d) append or supply copies of all documentary or digital evidence that is referred to in the Investigation Report. - 17.
+- 16. Unless Rule 146 applies, following completion of the investigation, Executive Counsel shall prepare and provide to the Respondent an Investigation Report which shall: - (a) state the scope of the investigation referred by the Board to Executive Counsel; - (b) summarise the nature of the evidence and documents obtained in the course of the investigation; - (c) specify those Relevant Requirements which the Respondent appears to have breached; and - (d) disclose the key evidence that Executive Counsel considers relevant append or supply copies of all documentary or digital evidence that is referred to in the Investigation Report. - 17.
 On receipt of the Investigation Report, the Respondent shall have 56 days or such other period as may be agreed by Executive Counsel to make written representations. - 18.
 Executive Counsel may take into account a failure to make such representations when determining whether a Respondent should be liable for Enforcement Action.